 By: Undisputed Legal Inc./Court Service Department

 A trust is a legal instrument used to hold and manage real property and tangible or intangible personal property, for example, antiques (tangible personal property) or the right to royalty payments (intangible personal property).
-Putting property in trust transfers it from your personal ownership to the ownership of a legal entity called a “trust” which holds the property for your benefit or the benefit of anyone else you might name.
-Upon transfer, the law looks at these assets as if they were owned by the trust.
-Many trusts are set up in wills, and take effect upon death.
+Putting stuff in trust transfers it from your private ownership to the ownership of a legal entity called a “trust,” which holds the property for your benefit or the benefit of anyone else you might name.
+Upon transfer, the law looks at these assets as if the trust owned them.
+Many trusts are set up in wills and take effect upon death.
 Others can be established while you are still alive.

 For information on serving legal papers, click here or call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers by clicking here.